stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/overview.md

 ## Custom Resources

-- Tenant
+1. Tenant
-- Quota
+2. Quota
-- Template
+3. Template
-- TemplateInstance
+4. TemplateInstance
-- TemplateGroupInstance
+5. TemplateGroupInstance

-#### Tenant CR
+### 1. Tenant

 It specifies users list, quota name and  for the tenant.